mavnn/mavnn.github.com/source/_posts/2018-03-15-routemaster-and-the-tale-of-the-globally-unique-voters.markdown

     }
 ```

-#### Decide if we're a master
+#### Act if we're active

-This is the clever bit: if the lowest GUID we've seen in a while is our own, we take responsibility for dealing with timed out messages and declare ourselves active.
+This is the clever bit: if the lowest GUID we've seen in a while is our own, we're the "master" node and we take responsibility for dealing with timed out messages.
 We'll stay active until a message arrives from a node with a lower GUID.
 There's no guarantee at any particular point that only one node will *definitely* think it's the master, or that a master will *definitely* be the only master - but it's more than good enough for the needs we have here.

 ## The moral of the story